 All this took three to four hours, people were tired and nervous after long flights, they had to explain to everyone how to fill out documents, and ask them to get in position and suffer inconvenience.

 “Passengers treated the measures applied differently.
-Most of them believed that all this was nonsense, everyone on board was healthy, and in general they would rather be allowed to go home.
-That is why they have recently ceased to be admitted to the airport at once: there were cases when people broke down doors and ran away without waiting for the decree on self-isolation ”.
+Most of them believed that all this was nonsense, everyone on board was healthy, and in general they would rather be allowed home.
+That is why they have recently ceased to be allowed into the airport at once: there were cases when people broke down doors and ran away without waiting for a decree on self-isolation ”.

 Therefore, many airports introduced very stringent requirements, not allowing those taken out from abroad to leave the plane until they passed all the necessary analyzes.